Preparing for your driving experience at Road America.

 Be prepared to check in at the main gain upon arrival.
 For XX Guests, there are no fees to park at Road America.
 General parking is available on any open grass area and directly East of the Gift Shop/Banquet building.

 Any XX branded area after Check-In is considered the “Pit Area” and adults will need a spectator pass.
 VIP Pit Pass access ($10 per adult) provides closer spectator viewing in the pit area (kids 12 under are FREE but must be with an adult).
 Tented seating, bleachers, close photo opportunities, and waters are included in the Pit Pass, but cannot be promised for free spectator areas.

 After checking in you will attend a driver’s briefing which lasts around 25 minutes, which will be located under a tented area near check-in.

 As our program is always evolving and safety is always strengthening, it is required that every driver (no matter how many times you have enjoyed our program) attend the driver’s briefing.
 No exceptions.

 The classroom will be located in the building to the left of the gift shop.

-Road America concessions will be open Friday through Sunday from 10am-2pm.
+Fire Wise Barbecue will be open Saturday and Sunday from 11am-2pm.
 XX provides complimentary waters to all guests and we welcome you to bring your own food and drink (non-alcoholic).